SkooveLearn PianoDownload on the App Store

 How to read ledger lines on treble clef

-First thing we need to know is that lines start after the top line.
-Remember your treble clef notes.
+Remember your treble clef notes?
 The top line of the treble is F, so logically, the next note that follows in the musical alphabet is G. The easy way here is to just continue counting letters, starting after F. The first line note is going to be A, since G is still touching the treble staff.
-There are several ledger lines.
+Notice how these ledger lines still follow the same alphabetic sequence as the notes on the treble stave.

 ledger lines